Powering Past Coal Alliance

-The Powering Past Coal Alliance (PPCA) is a group of 166 countries, cities, regions and organisations aiming to accelerate the fossil-fuel phase out of coal-fired power stations, except the very few which have carbon capture and storage.
+The Powering Past Coal Alliance (PPCA) is a group of 186 countries, cities, regions and organisations aiming to accelerate the coal phase-out of coal-fired power stations, except the very few which have carbon capture and storage.
 It has been described as a "non-proliferation treaty" for fossil fuels.
 The project was undertaken with financial support from the Government of Canada, through their environmental department known as Environment and Climate Change Canada.

 History

 The Alliance was launched by Canada and the UK at the COP23 climate summit in November 2017.
-Announcing the launch, Climate Action Network-Canada Executive Director Catherine Abreu said:
+Announcing the launch, Climate Action Network-Canada Executive Director Catherine Abreu said: "Canada and the UK are right to kick-start the Alliance, as science tells us that OECD countries need to phase out coal by 2030 at the latest".